LEGOPurpleBrick/PurpleBrick/README.md

 Please note: PurpleBrick only works for Windows Systems.

+# Troubleshooting
+.NET 8.0 is required to run PurpleBrick, it should install itself during the installation process of PurpleBrick, in case it doesn't, you can find it [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

+If PurpleBrick fails to hook into a supported game, or some features that should be operational are not, please ensure:
+* The name of the executable of the game is what it should be (example: doesn't have "unpacked" next to it's name if Steamless was used).
+* You are running an un-modded version of the game.
+* You are running the newest available version of the game.

+In the event of any program crashes, bugs or other glaring issues, please contact Siedemnastek on Discord.

 # Feature Documentation
 This section is dedicated to explaining how each feature of PurpleBrick works and how to use it.